 Dr. Tyndall: Outpatient spine surgery centers mainly treat degenerative conditions, such as herniated discs, degenerative disc disease, spinal stenosis, and spondylolisthesis.
 Surgeries commonly performed in the outpatient setting include cervical and lumbar decompression, spinal fusion, and cervical and lumbar disc replacement.

-In contrast, people who need urgent or emergent care should be treated in a hospital setting.
+In contrast, people who need urgent or emergency care should be treated in a hospital setting.
 For example, a person with a spinal fracture from a high-speed motor vehicle accident would enter the health care system through the emergency department or trauma center and be treated in the hospital.
 Other conditions that are best treated in a hospital include major deformity (eg, scoliosis) or spinal fractures caused by tumors or infections.

 Q: Are outpatient spine surgeries limited to those involving only minimally invasive techniques?